Propranolol (Infantile Hemangioma)

 If your child is unable to eat or is vomiting the dose, skip the dose and continue the regular dosing schedule when they are eating again.

-Your doctor may start your child on a low dose of propranolol and increase the dose after a week, again at the end of the second week, and then as your child's weight changes afterwards.
+Your doctor may start your child on a low dose of propranolol and increase the dose after a week, again at the end of the second week, and then as your child's weight changes afterward.

 What special precautions should I follow?